 Walking Clean:

-"Last year I was a singer in a popular east coast cover band, which let me do some things I always wanted to do.
-Jumping off amps while singing in front of two thousand screaming people on New Year's Eve as confetti was falling thru the air - things like that.
-There were some crazy times and a lot of excess and sin going on and even though it seemed good from a distance, sometimes I felt a little lost in the crowd.
+"Awhile ago I sang in a popular east coast cover band, which let me do some things I always wanted to do.
+Jumping off amps while singing in front of thousands of screaming people on New Year's Eve as confetti was falling thru the air - things like that.
+There were some crazy times and although it seemed good from a distance, sometimes I felt a little lost in the crowd.
 I should have been happy with it, doing what I wanted to do in a band that was a 'money making machine' as my agent once put it - but I wasn't.
 It didn't feel right, I felt people had the wrong impression of me.
-Do you really know who I am?
-Back then everyone was saying they did.
+Did they really know who I was?
+Back then they were saying they did.
 After one of the gigs I met this girl and she invited me back to her house; we ended up sitting on her roof and talking until the sun was coming up.
-I told her that because of everything going on I hadn't seen daylight for awhile and it would probably hurt my eyes, joking around.
-So she said something like 'well you better get off the roof if you wanna hide from the sky' and I couldn't stop thinking about it, it made all the sense in the world to me.
-The song is really about running away from things that trouble you and how in the end it probably won't do you any good.
-You might end up wearing yourself down like I did, and you should trust your instincts when something feels wrong, because you're probably right."
+I told her that because of everything going on I hadn't seen daylight for awhile and it would probably hurt my eyes, you know joking around, and she said something like 'well you better stay off the roof if you gotta hide from the sky' and I couldn't stop thinking about it, it made all the sense in the world to me.
+So this song is about running away from things that trouble you and how in the end it probably won't do you any good, I think.
+Maybe it was fun for awhile, but trust your instincts when something feels wrong, because you may be right."
+[Listen to Walking Clean on MySpace]

 Crazy Girl:

 "This is about getting involved with someone who is totally wrong for you and you know it, and you can't help it.
-I sort of wrote this one for myself and I never intended to release it.
-I'm proud of the song, but it brings me down because I wrote it in a very bitter place.
-Then one day I was in my agent's office and he was listening to it and he was like 'do you know how good this is?' - so we started playing it live and it's become one of the most requested pieces.
-I get asked sometimes who the so-called 'crazy girl' is.
-The person it's about doesn't really matter because the song is about how YOU deal with it, the battle between the logical and emotional sides within you."
+I sort of wrote this one for myself and I never intended to release it but one day I was in my agent's office and he was listening to it and he was like 'do you know how good this is?' - so we started playing it live and it's become one of the most requested pieces.
+Sometimes people will ask who the so-called 'crazy girl' really is, but the person it's about shouldn't matter much because the song is about how you deal with it yourself, the battle between logic and the emotions within you."
+[Listen to Crazy Girl on MySpace]

 Nothing Again:

-"This song is about memories of someone or something that you can't stop re-living, believing that if you could have done this or done that instead that you might be better off.
+"This song is about memories that you can't stop re-living in your head and believing that if you could have done this or done that instead that you might be better off.
 In a bizzare way it can give a brief sense of closure because you can lose youself in the past.
 At least I can.
-But then you realize what's done is done and that you can't change shit, and this is about that feeling of coming back to reality."
+But then you realize what's done is done and that you can't change shit, and this song is about that very moment when you come back to reality."

 Jackson Browne: